JAForbes/blog/posts/ramdaScrape.md

 Now run your app.
 You'll get the following in your console.

-> George Washington (February 22, 1732 [O.S.
-February 11, 1731][Note 1][Note 2] - December 14, 1799) was the first President of the United States (1789-1797), the Commander-in-Chief of the Continental Army during the American Revolutionary War, and one of the Founding Fathers of the United States.[3]
-He presided over the convention that drafted the United States Constitution, which replaced the Articles of Confederation and remains the supreme law of the land.
+> George Washington (/ˈdʒɔːrdʒ ˈwɒʃɪŋtən/; February 22, 1732 [O.S.
+February 11, 1731][b][c] – December 14, 1799) was an American soldier and statesman who served as the first President of the United States from 1789 to 1797.
+During the American Revolutionary War, Washington served as Commander-in-Chief of the Continental Army; as one of the Founding Fathers of the United States, he presided over the convention that drafted the United States Constitution and came to be known as the "father of his country" during his lifetime and to this day.[2]

 Thank our dependencies for our simple 12 line program.